tidal3527/stable-research/docs/01-stablecoins-101/02-history-and-evolution/index.md

 Algorithmic stablecoins aimed to maintain stability through supply adjustments rather than collateral.
 TerraUSD gained traction with a mechanism linking it to the LUNA reserve asset.
 However, in 2022, TerraUSD's collapse demonstrated the risks of relying solely on algorithms without sufficient collateral backing.

 ### 4. Current Landscape and Future Growth
 Stablecoins now represent over $200 billion in market capitalization ([UBS](https://www.ubs.com/us/en/wealth-management/insights/market-news/article.1886983.html)), with settlement volumes exceeding $8 trillion in 2024 ([a16z crypto](https://a16zcrypto.com/posts/article/state-of-crypto-report-2024/)), rivaling transaction volumes of Visa and Mastercard.
-Stablecoins account for over 80% of trading volume on major crypto exchanges and are increasingly used in cross-border payments, remittances, and decentralized finance ([Federal Reserve](https://www.federalreserve.gov/econres/notes/feds-notes/the-stable-in-stablecoins-20221216.html)).
+Stablecoins account for over 80% of trading volume on major crypto exchanges and are increasingly used in cross-border payments, remittances and decentralized finance ([Federal Reserve](https://www.federalreserve.gov/econres/notes/feds-notes/the-stable-in-stablecoins-20221216.html)).

 Institutional adoption is accelerating.
-Visa, PayPal, and Stripe have integrated stablecoins into their payment networks.
+Visa, PayPal and Stripe have integrated stablecoins into their payment networks.
 Traditional banks are testing stablecoin-based transactions, further embedding them into mainstream financial systems.

 Regulatory clarity is emerging.
 The U.S. decision not to pursue a Central Bank Digital Currency (CBDC) has positioned stablecoins as the preferred form of digital dollars.
 Policymakers are focusing on establishing guidelines to regulate stablecoin issuers and reserves rather than competing with them.
 This shift reinforces stablecoins' role in both crypto markets and the broader economy.